Q&A; Is it safe to use small regional lenders, or would I be safer borrowing from a larger bank?

-Firstly on the reasons you should use small regional lenders, they are currently leading the market in terms of mortgage and savings rates and you may well find their customer service slightly less like dealing with a brick wall!
-There really are some cracking products being delivered by small regional lenders at the moment and there is really very little reason to shy away from them.
+Firstly, on the reasons you should use small regional lenders, they are currently leading the market in terms of mortgage and savings rates, and you may well find their customer service slightly more endearing than the bigger banks.

 Small building societies are releasing very competitive products currently, and there is little reason to shy away from them.

 Were your mortgage lender to fail, though, there would be very little likelihood of the administrators coming around with repossession orders (if the law even permitted them to do so).

 Selling all the properties in an entire loan book would be ludicrously complex and likely produce a much lower return than simply selling the book of loans to another institution, which is commonplace trading among banks and institutional investors.

 Even if no buyer were forthcoming to purchase the loan book, the administrators would likely let the book run and pass administration to an outsourcing firm; again quite common.

 The current UK government has made it clear that it will not allow any financial institution in the UK to fail, regardless of its size.
 The FSCS or Financial Services Compensation Scheme, currently does not discriminate between the size of institutions either, so as long as the provider is a part of this scheme and falls under UK regulation, your protection as a consumer is equal regardless of an institution’s size.